AIBCRG/EHARG-HRC/README.md

 data for that detector at a scale unavailable in any purpose-built event dataset, and its diversity of pose, scale, and scene composition makes it a demanding benchmark in its own right.

+### NOTE

+Due to large size of dataset, it is taking longer than usual to properly upload all datasets.
+As soon as we upload the datasets, we will update the links in each dataset section.